Rishabh42/CineMatch/M1-report/learning.md

 ### Implementation

-For the implementation, we have used the python library Pandas for managing the databases, and Surprise for the machine learning part.
+For our implementation, we utilized the Python library Pandas to manage the databases, and we employed Surprise for the machine learning component.
+Our model's primary function is to estimate movie ratings for those films a user has not yet rated.
+We then select the top 20 highest-rated movies, sorted in descending order.

-Our model estimates the rates for all the movies the given user has not rated yet, and we take the 20 highest rates sorted in descending order.
-If the movie is an adult movie and the user is less than 18 years old, the predicted rate of the movie will be 0.
-If we have enough data to use collaborative filtering, we use the prediction of the collaborative filter, else the predicted rate will be based on the IMDB rate and the mean of the rates of this movies by user of the same gender.
-Link to our model:
+In the case of adult-oriented movies and users under the age of 18, the predicted rating for such movies is set to 0.
+If we possess sufficient data to employ collaborative filtering, we rely on its predictions.
+In situations where collaborative filtering data is insufficient, our predictions are derived from a combination of the IMDb rating and the average ratings given by users of the same gender for the respective movies.

+You can access our model through the following link: https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/tree/development/app/model

 ### Limitations

-Because there is a very large number of users, collective filtering requires a very large number of ratings to be effective.
-Collecting data from the stream takes time, so we did not have time to collect enough data for our model to be effective.
-Consequently, the majority of users suffer from the "cold start problem" because we do not have enough data on them.
-We therefore plan to retrain our model once we have collected more data.
+Due to the substantial user base, collaborative filtering necessitates an extensive volume of ratings to yield meaningful results.
+The process of gathering data from the stream is time-consuming, and as a result, we faced limitations in accumulating a sufficient amount of data to make our model truly effective.
+This situation has led to the "cold start problem" affecting the majority of users, as we currently lack the requisite data for them.

+Our solution moving forward entails planning to retrain our model once we have amassed a more substantial dataset.
+This proactive approach will help mitigate the cold start problem and enhance the overall effectiveness of our model.